VincentChenPK/collabor-action/README.md

 ___

 ## Future iSchool Capstone Team
+If you’re a future iSchool Capstone team that is interested in continuing this project, **please reach out** to Anas Azeemi via email at aazeemi@uw.edu.

+### Where to Start
-If you’re a future iSchool Capstone team that is interested in continuing this project, we recommend that you do more user research with healthcare systems & CBOs to ensure the platform is meeting the stakeholders needs.
+We recommend that you do more user research with healthcare systems & CBOs to ensure the platform is meeting the stakeholders needs.
 This research would also be useful in priority setting the development of features.
 As a starting point, we believe developing the following features would improve the platform:

 - Survey to assess the capabilities, strengths, weaknesses of CBOs & healthcare systems
 - Proximity map of CBOs & healthcare systems